 It is the greatest love of all

 Amor Propio is a Spanish phrase.
 We used the phrase, but we did not inherit the value.
 That’s because Filipinos, like many Asians, value themselves.
 They have high regard for themselves.
 They respect themselves as they respect others (Kapwa-tao).

 When the Spaniards went to the Philippines, they were looking for slaves. the Filipinos, on the other hand, offered themselves as allies.

 During the American colonialization in the Philippines, there was an effort to paint love for self in a negative light.

-Our ancestors were told that that too much of this is kayabangan (something that colonizers often say) and that our sense of hiya prevents us from reaching our potentials.
+Our ancestors were told that too much of this is kayabangan (something that colonizers often say) and that our sense of hiya prevents us from reaching our potential.

 This is why when a person is shy, he is called mahiyain.
 A criminal is walang-hiya (shameless) and kahiya-hiya (shameful).

 In the workplace, Filipinos do not want to be embarrassed.
 They resent being shouted at.
 And they also do not want to embarrass others.